Commercial Landlord & Tenant Law

 Frequently Asked Questions

-- What are a commercial tenant’s rights to renew their lease in the UK and Ireland?
+- What are a Commercial tenant’s rights to renew their lease in the UK and Ireland?

 The right to a new lease (security of tenure) depends heavily on the jurisdiction and the lease terms.